theuggla/AT--php-basic-login-system/README.md

-# Adventures in PHP
 Basic login module written in php.

-For expanded functionality, examples andinstructions on how to integrate the login module with another system, see the branch `added-functionality`
+For expanded functionality, examples and instructions on how to integrate the login module with another system, see the branches `login-module-tictactoe-integration` and `login-module-db-integration`.